chmike/cst_time_memcmp/README.md

 The fastest code is indeed the fastest.
 The safest code is slightly slower but still faster than the `consttime_memcmp()` function.
 Using pointers instead of subscript operators is also slightly faster.

+It is valid but also an overkill to use the `cst_time_memcmp` function to simply test byte array equality.
+A simpler and faster algoritm exist for that and you'll find this function in all good crypto library.

+While some people may not see a use case for a constant time byte array lexicographical comparison, it doesn't prove no use case exist.
+Nevertheless, if there are no obvious and frequent use case, it is perfectly justified to not include it in a library.
+Whoever need it can copy the code from here.

 ### Output of the program